PacktPublishing/Jupyter-Notebook-for-Data-Science/README.md

 * [DarkSky Developer API](https://darksky.net/dev)
 * [Requests](http://www.python-requests.org/)

+*Update – Since creating this course, DarkSky has shut down its API to the public.
+There are [alternative weather APIs](https://stackoverflow.com/a/45089938/544059) available.
+It is a good exercise to try to fetch similar data from another source, as these are exactly the types of tasks one frequently runs into during day-to-day data science work.*

 3.3: Importing API data into Pandas

 3.4: Scraping Websites using BeautifulSoup

 * [Weather Underground](https://www.wunderground.com/)
 * [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/)

+*The Weather Underground website has invariably changed since creating this course.
+One of the downsides of scraping websites is that the underlaying HTML markup often changes (usually even more often than API protocols).
+Using [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) similar to the ones we used in the video, it should be possible to adapt the code to work with an updated version of the website.*

 ### Section 4: Advanced Visualisation